 A municipal sign such as the one on the right welcomes visitors to Gironde, the district around Bordeaux.
-The name was vaguely familiar to me from my vague knowledge of the French Revolution.
+The name was vaguely familiar to me from my limited knowledge of the French Revolution.
 The Gerondins were a group of commoners that were elected to the new parliament of France at the start of the revolution along with the likes of Robespierre and Danton.
 When the Reign of terror began, the Gerondin delegation was amongst the first to be sent to the Guiollitine for their less than complete acceptance of the new wave of revolutionary demands.
 Another famous revolutionary, Jean-Paul Marat, was a radical who was keen to keep the revolution pure and so demanded the deaths of many fellow revolutionaries, including the representatives of the Gerondin district, who had been imprisoned.
 His involvement in their death prompted his girlfriend, a Gerondin supporter, to murder him in 1793 while he was having a bath.
 He immediately became a martyr to the revolution and a famous painting of his death has come down to us to record the event.

 We were travelling across France in 2019 in a motorhome, endeavouring to return it to its owners outside London.
 For our sins we had to decide what would be our stops along the way and so the city of Bordeaux was one we had chosen in advance, perhaps because we were familiar with its famous red wine.
 Motorhomes are not big city or old city friendly so the process was to find a camper car park within striking distance of the centre of Bordeaux and then make our way via public transport to the city centre.
 Little need to be said about the two-star quality of the Bel-Air Camping ground but it was 20 km from Bordeaux by bus and it was lucky we enjoyed the bus ride through the fields of France on the way to town.
 Our bus stop was called ‘Stalingrad’ and I was concerned perhaps the Bordeaux council housed a coterie of revisionists who dreamed of turning Bordeaux into a Stalinist enclave.
 To my relief I discovered it memorialized the Battle of Stalingrad in 1942/43 which was the largest confrontation of World War 2.
 My initial offended impression of Bordeaux was way off mark; I should have realized that if the Russians changed the name of Stalingrad to Volgagrad, the democratic French would have no alignment with the guy in line for the title of worst mass killer in history.
 My happy greeting at Place de Stalingrad was complete when I was met by a Blue Lion whose cheerful image set me up for a very enjoyable walk around the centre of Bordeaux.